FriskyElectrocat/FESSolarCalculator/README.md

         * Astronomical
 2. Allow the user to disable some calculations (e.g., only calculate Official Twilight) when run.
 3. Provide an easy way to get the information out.
-4. Allow the user to view in local to the geolocation time or device time? (not sure about this yet)

 ## API